Colonia Díaz: First missionaries

 Brigham Young, the president of The Church of Jesus Christ of Latter-day Saints at the time, sent an expedition of missionaries led by Dan W. Jones to Mexico to investigate the possibility of preaching to the Mexican communities and to search for probable settlement options.
 The missionaries met with several local and regional officials and found a favorable opinion.
 Mexican president Porfirio Díaz was also known to encourage foreign settlements.
 This friendly environment encouraged settling first in Arizona through the end of the 1870s.
 After Young's death, the settling projects in Mexico shifted from a proselyting foundation towards finding a refuge for families that had adopted plural marriage and felt threatened by the US Government's prosecution of polygamists.
 Even though plural marriage was illegal in Mexico, government officials welcomed the benefits of foreign investments and colonization by Americans and their resources, ignoring their cultural differences.

 In January 1885, LDS President John Taylor visited the Mexican states of Sonora and Chihuahua, selecting the Casas Grandes valley for the place where settlements were to be established.
 Several ambassadors were sent from Salt Lake City to negotiate purchasing of the lands and for official arrangements of foreign colonists to be accepted in Chihuahua.
-In May 1885 approximately 400 prospective settlers, mostly plural families from Arizona established temporary camps on the shores of Casas Grandes River.
+In May 1885 approximately 400 prospective settlers, mostly plural marriage families from Arizona established temporary camps on the shores of Casas Grandes River.
 Most of the settlers arrived before land negotiations were completed.
 They were forced to wait in their temporary camps, where money, resources and comfort were compromised.
 Within weeks most colonists in Casas Grandes were reduced to poverty and sickness.
 Surprisingly, President Díaz interceded in behalf of the colonists, which lead to the first official settlement, named by their intercessor: Colonia Díaz.